-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 Also, the more expensive version of the Blue Cash Everyday is the Blue Cash Preferred® Card from American Express, which earns 6% cash back at U.S. supermarkets — double the Blue Cash Everyday — on up to $6,000 in purchases each year (1% thereafter).
 The Blue Cash Preferred also offers 6% cash back on select U.S. streaming subscriptions and 3% cash back at U.S. gas stations and on transit.

-But in exchange for those higher bonus rates, you’ll pay a $95 annual fee each year after the first year, so the Blue Cash Everyday with no annual fee could be a better choice overall.
+In exchange for those higher bonus rates, you’ll normally pay a $95 annual fee each year, but right now the Blue Cash Preferred comes with a $0 introductory annual fee for the first year.
+So you’ll need to consider whether the Blue Cash Everyday with no annual fee or the Blue Cash Preferred with a $95 annual fee after the first year is a better choice for your needs.

 Related: Amex Blue Cash Preferred vs. Blue Cash Everyday: Which is best for you?